 (No ratings)

-Dr. Sarah Ann Faasse Henkel, MD is a transplant hepatologist in Saint Louis, MO specializing in transplant hepatology (liver transplant medicine), general pediatrics and pediatric gastroenterology.
-She graduated from Michigan State University College of Human Medicine.
-Dr. Sarah Ann Faasse Henkel, MD is affiliated with Washington University Physicians, St. Louis Children's Hospital and BJC HealthCare.
+Dr. Sarah Ann Faasse Henkel, MD is a pediatric transplant hepatologist in Saint Louis, MO specializing in pediatric transplant hepatology (liver transplant medicine) and general pediatrics.
+She graduated from Michigan State University College of Human Medicine in 2013 and has 13 years of experience.
+Dr. Sarah Ann Faasse Henkel, MD is affiliated with WashU Medicine and St. Louis Children's Hospital.

 Autoimmune Diseases